jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/envelope/sendEnvelopeAsGuest/sendEnvelopeAsGuest.rst

    :align: center

 3. Generate special link, which unathorised users can use
-4. Follow the link without authorisation
+4. Follow the link without authorization
 5. Fill in all required fields assigned to the sender role and roles that inherit the sender role.
 6. Send the envelope and follow the instructions